Rob-Strawley/Migrate2MDAV/README.md

 	Registry key data: Name of the tag you want to set

 3. __Onboard devices via SCCM MDATP Policy (Windows 10 and Server 2019 only using the .onboarding file from the MDE Portal)__(https://docs.microsoft.com/en-us/microsoft-365/security/defender-endpoint/onboarding-endpoint-configuration-manager?view=o365-worldwide)
-    A. For downlevel Operating Systems configure and use the "MMA Onboard to MDE" Task in the Task Sequence
+    For downlevel Operating Systems configure and use the "MMA Onboard to MDE" Task in the Task Sequence

 4. Configure Antimalware Policies in SCCM